 3. Wide Range of Screen Sizes

-Similar to the operating system problem, we have another variable in the market; the screen sizes.
-The screen size of the mobile device has been a selling pitch for most of the manufacturers luring the customers to buy bigger phones.
-Such a trend in the device manufacturing demands a change into application development.
+Similar to the operating system problem, we have another market variable: screen sizes.
+The mobile device’s screen size has been a selling pitch for mostmanufacturers luring the customers to buy bigger phones.
+Such a trend in device manufacturing demands a change in application development.

-Unlike before, we now need to develop the applications that can be resized according to the mobile screen.
-One application needs to be consistent across all the mobile devices.
-Performing mobile app testing on mobile apps (mainly web apps and hybrid apps) shows rescaling and element organisation problem.
+Unlike before, the need to develop applications to resize the mobile screen is indispensable in the market.
+According to the One application needs to be consistent across all mobile devices.
+Performing mobile app testing on mobile apps (mainly web apps and hybrid apps) shows rescaling and element organization problems.
 While we cannot make a separate mobile app for every screen size device, the mobile app testing with different devices becomes a challenge.

-To ensure that the application would not behave abruptly on different screen sizes, it is important to develop the application with a flexible layout.
-There are a lot of guidelines, especially for web apps that help create a dynamic layout.
+To ensure that the application would not behave abruptly on different screen sizes, developing the application with a flexible layout is essential.
+There are a lot of guidelines, especially for web apps, that help creates a dynamic design.
 While you might still have to go through various devices during mobile app testing, it works as a safety net.

-For web apps, you can use cross-browser testing tools which can help you check the responsiveness of the website.
-You should also ensure that the code is responsive so that there is no problem in rendering the website.
+For web apps, you can use cross-browser testing tools to help you check the website’s responsiveness.
+You should also ensure the code is responsive, so rendering the website is no problem.
 A guide to responsive testing will surely help you in this regard.

 4. Large Browser Matrix

-A browser matrix is a listing down of all the browsers along with their versions that you will be targeting through your mobile app.
-While this point is a subset of web apps and progressive web apps only, they are a very important step in the overall mobile app testing process.
+A browser matrix lists all the browsers and their versions that you will be targeting through your mobile app.
+While this point is a subset of web apps and progressive web apps, they are a crucial step in the overall mobile app testing process.

-This was an important API in our project and was used exhaustively.
-As if this was not enough, we know that a large majority of the people using internet browsers do not even know when their browsers get updated.
+Many people using internet browsers do not even know when their browsers are updated.
 Such scenarios bring down the business and a lot of negative words in the market.

-Therefore, it is extremely important to be updated as the browser gets an update and ensure we are always up to date.
-This requires us to perform frequent mobile application testing cycles or regression tests maybe.
-The easiest solution to this challenge is to go for some cross-browser testing tool for web apps and similar online tool for native apps.
+Therefore, updating as the browser gets an update and ensuring we are always up to date is extremely important.
+This requires us to perform frequent mobile application testing cycles or regression tests.
+The easiest solution to this challenge is to go for some cross-browser testing tools for web apps and similar online tools for native apps.

 5. Mobile Network Issues

-Without much trouble, you can find a user who would be willing to say that “my 2G connection does not allow this mobile app to load faster“.
-Since end-users are more commonly aware of network issues, a mobile app which can actually load in the slower network seems to be a “better performing” app to them.
+You can find a user willing to say that “my 2G connection does not allow this mobile app to load faster“.
+Since end-users are more aware of network issues, a mobile app that can load in the slower network seems to be a “better performing” app.

 Apart from this, another problem with the mobile network is data communication.
-Transferring data between the server and the mobile device with a slower network becomes a challenge when an application is struggling with 3G itself.
-This trade-off needs to be balanced.
+Transferring data between the server and the mobile device with a slower network becomes challenging when an application struggles with 3G itself.

-Mobile network issues challenge can be addressed by properly testing the mobile app with different network bandwidths and observing the response time.
-If the mobile app takes very long for some network, this can be raised as an issue and conveyed to the developers.
+Mobile network issues challenges can be addressed by properly testing the mobile app with different network bandwidths and observing the response time.
+If the mobile app takes very long for some networks, this can be raised as an issue and conveyed to the developers.

 6. Volatile User Requirements

 User requirements are a volatile process.
 They keep on changing as time passes by.
-Sometimes a user wants a subscribe button embedded on that top right corner.
-Sometimes the user wants to remove the sign-up button and register in some other way.
+Sometimes a user wants a subscribe button embedded in that top right corner.
+Sometimes the user wants to remove the sign-up button and register in another way.

-There are thousands of such scenarios and they can never be predicted.
+There are thousands of such scenarios, and they can never be predicted.
 The user requirements can be influenced by the latest trends or a bad user design.
-Whatever the reason may be, user requirements are ever-changing and this becomes a challenge in mobile app testing.
+For the reason, user requirements are ever-changing, which becomes a challenge in mobile app testing.

 Changing user requirements change the overall process of SDLC.
-It becomes challenging as the testers need to be continuously involved in the application development.
-A good solution to deal with the changing requirements is to go for a dynamic application development method such as Agile testing.
+It becomes challenging as the testers must continuously be involved in the application development.
+An excellent solution to deal with the changing requirements is to go for a dynamic application development method such as Agile testing.